msg-DAVID-GmbH/RemoteWorking/04_tools.md

 - In case of group-wide failure: have a backup communication channel (SlackChat if Skype fails) + recovery strategy ("If Skype fails to connect to our meeting room, let's meet in Slack and talk about what to do")
 - In case of individual failure: for every team member, have a way to connect (best backup: telephone)
 - establish a procedure for interrupts, for example ringing door bell during group conversation: write "Someone is at the door, brb" into the group-wide chat. => current speaker is not disturbed + everyone knows what's going on
+- use status messages in your messager (Skype etc) => "Free for chat" (ICQ) vs "I'm busy" => that's not even possible in "the real world" except you put a sticker on your forehead